universityofadelaide/shepherd/DEVELOPERS.md

 robo build
 ```

 Login to the OpenShift web ui using the `developer:developer` credentials.
-If you are using `minishift` you easily access the OpenShift web interface by running:
+If you are using `minishift` you can easily access the OpenShift web interface by running:

 ```bash
 minishift console
 ```
-Note : you will recieve an insecure warning in your browser, don't panic.
+*Note : you will receive an insecure warning in your browser, don't panic.*

 The `robo build` command will automagically create a project called `myproject` and a deployment of `mariadb` for you.
 Ensure that the `mariadb` application is running before running the next command :